holthe/AsyncAnalyzers/README.md

 ## Build Status

-Compilation and build status is provided by [Travis CI](https://travis-ci.org).
+Compilation and build status are provided by [Travis CI](https://travis-ci.org).
 The **VSIX** project is not being built at the moment.

 Branch|Status
 ---|---